freeCodeCamp/learn-relational-databases-by-building-a-mario-database/TUTORIAL.md

 ### 1620.1

-View all the data in `character_actions` to see your rows.
+That was a lot of work.
+View all the data in `character_actions` to see the rows you ended up with.

 #### HINTS